Learn how to personalize and add specific info to sales forms.

 - Select Settings to start customizing the layout and appearance.

-You can add fields, change the color scheme, and enable payments directly on the invoice form.
+You can add fields, change the color scheme, and enable payments on invoices.
 Here are just a few things you can do:

-- Select the Terms, Ship to, Form numbers or Due Date switches to add or remove these fields from the form.
+- Under Display, select or clear Terms, Ship to, or Due Date checkboxes to add or remove these fields in the form.

 |Important: Sales tax isn't turned on by default.
 If you need to collect sales tax and haven't set it up yet, select Activate.
 Here are detailed steps for how to set up sales tax.|